 Today, commercial spaces use hedges in exciting ways to bring a refreshing feel to their space as well as function.
 From Boxwood to Cedar, formal to whimsical landscape designs, outdoor to indoor hedges, many varieties are being used in designs as a feature or function.
 Below are the 7 best uses for indoor and outdoor hedges to spark your imagination.

-Add Interest – For most commercial spaces, artificial hedges are more than just blocks of foliage to shield the space.
+For most commercial spaces, artificial hedge walls are more than just blocks of foliage to shield the space.
 Many landscapes use interesting foliage shapes and styles to create hedges that contribute interest to the setting.
 Evergreen trees and shrubs not only provide structure to a landscape in winter months but they bring exciting color, texture, and appeal to an otherwise mundane space.
 Another way of bringing interest to a landscape is by creating two levels of hedging to add depth and dimension.
 Hedges can also take various shapes, from concentric squares to spheres, and make the space more eye-catching.

-Act as Windbreak – Using rows of trees or shrubs lined up to provides shelter from the wind and protects soil from erosion, hedges make for excellent safety barriers.
-Properly designed hedges can help in reducing the cost of heating and cooling and conserves energy.
+Using rows of trees or shrubs lined up to provide shelter from the wind and protect soil from erosion, hedges make for excellent safety barriers.
+Properly designed hedges can help in reducing the cost of heating and cooling and conserve energy.